waynestedman/js-function-maximum-product/README.md

-JavaScript function that takess a list of integers and returns the maximum product that can be derived from any three integers in the list.
+JavaScript function that takes a list of integers and returns the maximum product that can be derived from any three integers in the list.
 Values have to be a valid Int32 product, otherwise Argument Exception is returned.